pohl-michel/pohl-michel/README.md

 Welcome to my GitHub page!
 My experience spans computer vision, natural language processing, graph machine learning, and time-series forecasting.
-I am particularly interested in online learning, transformers for sequence modeling, video prediction, and generative AI.
+I am particularly interested in online learning, sequence modeling with transformers, video prediction, and generative AI.
 I currently work at Brainomix (Oxford, UK), where I explore machine learning for computer-aided diagnosis of interstitial lung diseases.

 <!--
 **pohl-michel/pohl-michel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.